brianschubert/mypy/docs/source/command_line.rst

 The following flags are useful mostly for people who are interested in developing or debugging mypy internals.

+.. option:: --plugins

+    A comma-separated list of mypy plugins.
+See :ref:`extending-mypy-using-plugins`.

 .. option:: --pdb

     This flag will invoke the Python debugger when mypy encounters